ARTbio/GalaxyKickStart/README.md

 ```

 # Running Galaxy
-To run galaxy you have to "ssh" to the box, execute:
+To run galaxy you have to "ssh" to the box ("vagrant ssh") and execute:
 ```
 sudo su galaxy;
 cd $HOME/galaxy/;